skphy/skphy/README.md

-- 👋 Hi, I’m skumar, a computational and theoretical physicist, and a materials chemist.
+- 👋 Hi, I’m sonu, a computational and theoretical physicist, and a materials chemist.
 - 👀 I’m interested in molecules and materials.
 - 🌱 I’m currently exploring materials and molecules for energy applications using QM, tightbinding, and ML techniques.
-- 💞️ I’m looking to collaborate on catalysis, thermoelectric and defected materials!!
 - I love Modern Fortran, Python, and C.